TimAndrews13/Zip_Solver/README.md

 # Zip Solver

-For my first python project through the [boot.dev](https://www.boot.dev)Back-End Developer Path, I wanted to figure out a programatic way to solve the [LinkedIn Zip puzzle](https://www.linkedin.com/games/zip/).
+For my first python project through the [boot.dev](https://www.boot.dev) Back-End Developer Path, I wanted to figure out a programatic way to solve the [LinkedIn Zip puzzle](https://www.linkedin.com/games/zip/).
 A couple years back, LinkedIn started publishing daily puzzles that my fiance and I love to complete and compete against each other.
 I think this might give me a leg up!

-When fed a screenshot of the puzzle, this pipeline will detect the game grid, read the numbered cells, identify the barriers tha cannot be passed, and figure out the solution path using a backtracking algorithm.
+When fed a screenshot of the puzzle, this pipeline will detect the game grid, read the numbered cells, identify the barriers that cannot be passed, and figure out the solution path using a backtracking algorithm.

 ---